mamunrushdi/Social-Network-Analyzing-Detect-Sub-Communities-in-a-Social-Network/README.md

 ## Java programming.

 ## In this project my assignments tasks were:
 ### 1. Find the minimum number of user of the social network who need to share a post to be seen by everyone.
-	###   Also print these users.
+Also print those users.
 ### 2. Detect the sub communities in the social network with minimum number of users.

 ## Data
 I started the assignments with the following data set.